 - Guided practice (spoken word)

+Using the best yoga socks outside while practicing can help you against the cold weather.
 There are many benefits to mindfulness.
 It’s especially true for people with ADHD.
 Living in the moment releases the brain-based challenges they face.
 Visualization redirects and reduces stress.
 Best of all, it’s a natural remedy.

 Have you ever tried a mindfulness practice?
 Comment below.

 Copyright © 2020 by Edna Brown.
 All Rights Reserved.